breezy-codes/Time-Variants-Authority/Python-Scripts/Phishing-Emails/README.md

 - `generate_email_html(index)`: Generates a single phishing email using random data and saves it to an HTML file.
 - `generate_emails_html(num_emails)`: Generates multiple phishing emails by calling `generate_email_html()` multiple times and saves them to the specified folder.

-### Folder Structure

-- `phishing_emails/`: This is the main directory containing the 3 Python files.
-  - `generated_emails/`: This is where the generated phishing emails will be saved.

 ### Example of Generated Email